Bachelor of ArtsEconomics

 Bellarmine is at its core a liberal arts university.
 By offering a liberal-arts-based degree program, the Department of Economics & Finance serves a vital mission in Bellarmine’s W. Fielding Rubel School of Business by emphasizing and strengthening the connection between the Rubel School’s professional programs and Bellarmine’s liberal-arts mandate.

-The Rubel School is accredited by AACSB International (Association to Advance Collegiate Schools of Business), which places it among the elite 15 percent of business schools in the world.
+The Rubel School is accredited by the Association to Advance Collegiate Schools of Business International (AACSB), which places it among the elite 15 percent of business schools in the world.
 It is also noted for rapidly incorporating innovations and business trends into the curriculum.
-At Bellarmine, students are encouraged to combine the economics degree with complementary degrees in areas such as accounting, finance, business, mathematics, political science, or foreign languages.
-With proper planning, it is possible for entering first-year students to combine their undergraduate degree in economics with an MBA in five years.
+At Bellarmine, students are encouraged to combine the Economics degree with complementary degrees in areas such as Accounting, Finance, Business, Mathematics, Political Science or others.
+With proper planning, it is possible for entering first-year students to combine their undergraduate degree in Economics with an MBA in five years.

-Many economics students take advantage of Bellarmine’s connections worldwide in order to study abroad for one or two semesters.
+Many Economics students take advantage of Bellarmine’s connections worldwide in order to study abroad for one or two semesters.
 Others may take advantage of the range of internship opportunities available due to our focus on research and analytics.
-Our graduates find a variety of challenging career paths in industry or while pursuing graduate studies in law or economics at highly ranked institutions including Indiana, Notre Dame, George Mason, Florida State, and North Carolina State, among others.
+Our graduates find a variety of challenging career paths in industry or pursue graduate studies in Law or Economics at highly ranked institutions including Indiana University, Notre Dame University, George Mason University, Florida State University, and North Carolina State University, among others.

 Program Highlights

-The liberal-arts-based undergraduate program in economics within the Bellarmine University Rubel School of Business develops the tools needed to understand a broad spectrum of economic events in both the private and public sectors.
+The liberal-arts-based undergraduate program in Economics within the Bellarmine University Rubel School of Business develops the tools needed to understand a broad spectrum of economic events in both the private and public sectors.
 Economics provides the analytical tools that employers often seek.
-In addition, a degree in economics provides an excellent background for students planning to pursue graduate degrees in economics, finance, international studies, public policy, and the law.
-Students may choose to major in economics alone, or pair the major with a complementary degree such as accounting, actuarial science, business, or foreign language and international studies.
-About two-thirds of our economics majors pursue internships at local businesses, or government internships in Frankfort or Washington.
-About one-third choose to study abroad in countries as diverse as China, Australia, Japan, and France.
+In addition, a degree in Economics provides an excellent background for students planning to pursue graduate degrees in Economics, Finance, International Studies, Public Policy and Law.
+Students may choose to major in Economics alone or pair the major with a complementary degree such as Accounting, Actuarial Science or Business.
+About two-thirds of our Economics majors pursue internships at local businesses, or government internships in Frankfort or Washington.
+About one-third choose to study abroad in countries as diverse as China, Australia, Japan and France.

-A new interdisciplinary minor in Sports Studies at Bellarmine that requires 18 credit hours of cross-discipline study in the areas of economics, communication, health, psychology and law teaches students how to analyze this area as sports becomes a stronger and stronger force in business and popular culture.
+A new interdisciplinary minor in Sports Studies at Bellarmine that requires 18 credit hours of cross-discipline study in the areas of Economics, Communication, Health, Psychology and Law teaches students how to analyze this area as sports become a stronger force in business and popular culture.
 Bellarmine’s Institute of Media, Culture and Ethics plays a critical role in providing supplemental activities such as sports-related seminars and guest speakers.

 LaCinda Glover